Tetras are one of the most popular groups of aquarium fish among fishkeepers.

 TABLE OF CONTENTS

-Coming from South America, the Black Tetra is not only one of the most popular species in the group but one of the most popular aquarium fish in general.
+Originating in South America, the black tetra is not only one of the most popular species in the group but one of the most popular aquarium fish in general.

 Neon Tetra Fish